Near Keystone Heights in Clay County, Florida — The American South (South Atlantic)

 Erected 1998 by The Clay County Historical Commission and the Florida Department of State.
 (Marker Number F-398.)

 Location.
 29° 44.756′ N, 81° 59.011′ W. Marker is near Keystone Heights, Florida, in Clay County.
 Marker is on State Road 100 0.3 miles east of Swan Lake Road, on the right when traveling east.
+Marker is located at the Clay/Putnam County Line.
 Touch for map.
-Marker is located at the Clay/Putnam County Line.
 Marker is in this post office area: Keystone Heights FL 32656, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Melrose High School (approx. 4.4 miles away); Melrose Woman's Club Melrose Cemetery (approx. 4½ miles away); Melrose Veterans Memorial (approx. 4½ miles away); Melrose United Methodist Church (approx. 4.8 miles away); Earleton, Florida (approx. 7.3 miles away); Lincoln Lane Schoolhouse (approx. 10 miles away); The Edgar Post Office (approx. 10.6 miles away).
+At least 8 other markers are within Melrose High School (approx. 4.4 miles away); Melrose Woman's Club (approx. 4½ miles away); Melrose Cemetery (approx. 4½ miles away); Melrose Veterans Memorial (approx. 4½ miles away); Melrose United Methodist Church (approx. 4.8 miles away); Magnolia Lake State Park (approx. 4.8 miles away); Earleton, Florida (approx. 7.3 miles away); Lincoln Lane Schoolhouse (approx. 10 miles away).

 Categories. • Roads & Vehicles •